 Fairtrade Surveys

-This year the Fairtrade Committee undertook two surveys, using the Fairtrade Universities and Colleges Student Survey produced by the National Union of Students (NUS).
-We surveyed students at Buxton and Leek College (BLC) in one survey, staff and students at the University of Derby in the other.
+This year the Fairtrade Committee undertook a survey, using the Fairtrade Universities and Colleges Student Survey produced by the National Union of Students (NUS).
+We asked students to complete the survey.

-Our objective was to gather feedback from staff and students on:
+Our objective was to gather feedback from staff students on:

 Summary of findings